eecs280staff/tutorials/docs/setup_vscode.md

 Next, follow our [Command line interface (CLI)](cli.html) tutorial.

 ## Restart
 To start clean, first quit VS Code.
-Back up your files, and then delete your project directory.
+Make a backup copy of your files, and then delete your project directory.
 Your project directory might be different.

 ```console
 $ pwd